Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Simulation and Trajectory Optimization of a Hypersonic Vehicle

 \section{Simulation and Trajectory Optimization of a Hypersonic Vehicle}

 In this section, we present numerical results for the simulation and trajectory optimization of a hypersonic vehicle.
 The vehicle dynamics will be specified in \cref{sec:numerics_ODE}.
-The lift, drag, and moment coefficient functions will play the role of the component function $\bg$.
+The lift, drag, and moment coefficient functions will play the role of the component function $\bg$, and they will be functions of two variables.
+See \eqref{eq:Refinement:ODE:true-model} below.
 Because we want to compare the results obtained with surrogates to the ones obtained with the true models, we assume that the true lift, drag, and moment coefficient functions are given by polynomial models (specified in \eqref{eq:Refinement:ODE:true-model}).